 We have in the past acquired, and in the future, expect to seek to acquire, additional products, services, customers, technologies and businesses that we believe are complementary to ours.
-For example, in fiscal 2020 we acquired Visual Compliance.
-In fiscal 2019, we acquired Aljex, Velocity Mail and PinPoint.
-In fiscal 2018, we acquired ShipRush, PCSTrac and MacroPoint.
-In fiscal 2017, we acquired Pixi, Appterra, 4Solutions and Datamyne.
-We're unable to predict whether or when we will be able to identify any appropriate products, technologies or businesses for acquisition, or the likelihood that any potential acquisition will be available on terms acceptable to us or will be completed.
-We also, from time to time, take on investments in other business initiatives, such as the implementation of new systems or purchase of marketable securities.
+We are unable to predict whether or when we will be able to identify any appropriate products, technologies or businesses for acquisition, or the likelihood that any potential acquisition will be available on terms acceptable to us or will be completed.
+We also, from time to time, take on investments in other business initiatives, such as the implementation of new systems.